aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/convert-excel-to-high-resolution-image/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-With the increasing prevalence of high-resolution screens, images generated at the default 96 DPI often appear blurry and unclear.
-To ensure clarity on high-resolution screens, it's essential to generate images at a higher DPI.
-Aspose.Cells for Node.js via C++ offers the functionality to set [**ImageOrPrintOptions.getHorizontalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getHorizontalResolution--) and [**ImageOrPrintOptions.getVerticalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getVerticalResolution--), allowing you to create high-quality images from Excel files that look sharp on high-resolution displays.
+With the increasing prevalence of high‑resolution screens, images generated at the default 96 DPI often appear blurry and unclear.
+To ensure clarity on high‑resolution screens, it's essential to generate images at a higher DPI.
+Aspose.Cells for Node.js via C++ offers the functionality to set [**ImageOrPrintOptions.getHorizontalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getHorizontalResolution--) and [**ImageOrPrintOptions.getVerticalResolution()**](https://reference.aspose.com/cells/nodejs-cpp/imageorprintoptions/#getVerticalResolution--), allowing you to create high‑quality images from Excel files that look sharp on high‑resolution displays.

 ```javascript
 const path = require("path");